A poll of readers confirmed this as the cover for the book by an overwhelming majority!

 All averages are based on a broad sweep of data which includes outliers as well as those firmly in the mainstream.
 Some extant evidence is extraordinary and therefore atypical but still relevant.
 The vast majority of what once existed in the wardrobes of ordinary people is long gone and only indirect indications remain.
 Can all these fragments fit together?
 Even the most robust interrogation of the best evidence provides only a shadowy glimpse of who these people were and what they wore.

-The Typical Tudor aims to bring together pictorial, archaeological and documentary material and cross-reference them to provide reconstructions of dress worn by ordinary people in the sixteenth century.
+The Typical Tudor aims to bring together pictorial, archaeological and documentary material and cross-references them to provide reconstructions of dress worn by ordinary people in the 16th century.
 The book suggests date ranges for specific styles, variations on basic shapes, and the options for colours and textiles used for specific garments and accessories reflecting conventional wear.

 Take a look behind the scenes at the recent photoshoots for some sneak peeks at the garments to be featured in the The Typical Tudor.